-- The company’s Memorandum and Articles of Association.
+- The company’s Memorandum and Articles of Association, now known as the company’s Constitution.
 These are important documents which every company must have.
 They set out how the company will be run, and what rights members have.
 The Memorandum and Articles of Association must be open to inspection to every member of the company free of charge.
 They must also be submitted to the Companies Registration Office where the public may view them.

 - Minutes of general meetings of the company and resolutions

 - Various registers kept by the company, including the register of members and the register of directors and secretaries and their interests

 - Periodic financial statements, directors’ reports and auditors’ reports about the company’s financial affairs